-The Federal Civil Monetary Penalties Law prohibits the offering or giving of remuneration to a Medicare or Medicaid beneficiary that the person knows or should know is likely to influence the beneficiary's selection of a particular supplier of items or services reimbursable by a Federal or state governmental healthcare program.
+The Federal Civil Monetary Penalties Law grants authority to the U.S. Department of Health & Human Services Office of Inspector General (OIG) to seek civil monetary penalties (CMPs) against an individual or entity based on a wide variety of conduct including violations of the Anti-Kickback Statute, Stark Law, and False Claims Act.
+An entity that offers to or transfers remuneration to any individual eligible for benefits under Medicare or Medicaid that such entity knows or should know is likely to influence such individual to order or receive from a particular provider, practitioner, or supplier any Medicare or Medicaid payable item or service may be liable for CMPs.
 We sometimes offer customers various discounts and other financial incentives in connection with the sales of our products.
-While it is our intent to comply with all applicable laws, the government may find that our marketing activities violate the Civil Monetary Penalties Law.
-If we are found to be in non-compliance, we could be subject to civil money penalties of up to \$0.02 million for each wrongful act, assessment of three times the amount claimed for each item or service and exclusion from the federal or state healthcare programs.
+While it is our intent to comply with all applicable laws, the federal government may find that our marketing activities violate the law.
+If we are found to be in non-compliance, we could be subject to CMPs of up to \$0.18 million for each wrongful act, assessment of three times the amount claimed for each item or service and exclusion from the federal or state healthcare programs.
+The HHS makes annual inflation-related increases to the civil monetary penalties in its regulations pursuant to the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015.
+The HHS Annual Civil Monetary Penalties Inflation Adjustment Final Rule issued on January 17, 2020, sets forthadjusted civil monetary penalty amounts that apply to penalties assessed on or after January 17, 2020, if the violationoccurred on or after November 2, 2015.